 Vitality's health and leisure rewards and discounts are unique features of the policy.
 They are intended to help customers understand their health, take part in healthy activities and be rewarded for them.

+You can get an online health insurance quote from Vitality via their website and over the phone.
 To see if they are right for you, compare Vitality policies versus the market at Activequote.com.

 For more in-depth information, you can also read our full Vitality Health Insurance review.

 Bupa sells the most health insurance policies in the UK.
 It has boiled down its range to two levels of cover.